GoogleCloudPlatform/flink-on-k8s-operator/docs/developer-guide.md

 [Google Container Registry](https://cloud.google.com/container-registry/docs/) you want to use a tag like `gcr.io/<project>/flink-operator:latest`.

+After building the image, it automatically saves the image tag in config/default/manager_image_patch.yaml, so that when you deploy the Flink operator later, it knows what image to use.

 ## Deploy the operator to a running Kubernetes cluster

 Assume you have built and pushed the Flink Operator image, then you need to have a running Kubernetes cluster.
 Verify